alexbarnadas/SceneProcessing/README.md

-# YOLOv8_Extrinsic
+# Scene Procerssing

-A proof of concept of an Extrinsic transformation of the detections in an object detection application.
+Extrinsic transformation of the detections in an object detection application.
+With multiple cameras parallel processing.
+This project is made for the pilot use case in SERMAS for the ODIN project from the Horizon2020.

 Assumptions: The camera is still and in a low abrupt angle.

-Instructions:
+## Camera calibration
-1. Run yolov8 detector, the first frame of the input video will apperar.
+1. The first frame of the input video will apperar.
 2. Click accurately in a squared area of the scene framed
 3. Press esc

+## Run Scene understanding
+1. Specify the IP adresses of the cameras to be processed in real time in the main.py script.
+2. Specify the conditions of the alerts in alerts.py.
+3. Run main.py

 The video will reproduce and also a window with the bird view coordinates of the detections will be drawn.